laszloszurok/hugo-website/content/arch-notes/post-installation.md

 sudo pacman -S xf86-video-amdgpu
 ```

-Then we are going to install [xorg](https://wiki.archlinux.org/index.php/Xorg).
+Then we are going to install {{< target-blank title="xorg" url="https://wiki.archlinux.org/index.php/Xorg" >}}.
 ```terminal
 sudo pacman -S xorg
 ```

-We need to install a package called [xorg-xinit](https://wiki.archlinux.org/index.php/Xinit) as well:
+We need to install a package called {{< target-blank title="xorg-xinit" url="https://wiki.archlinux.org/index.php/Xinit" >}} as well:
 ```terminal
 sudo pacman -S xorg-xinit
 ```

-I am going to install my build of [DWM](https://wiki.archlinux.org/index.php/Dwm), which needs the following two fonts to work properly:
+I am going to install my build of {{< target-blank title="DWM" url="https://wiki.archlinux.org/index.php/Dwm" >}}, which needs the following two fonts to work properly:
 ```terminal
 sudo pacman -S ttf-font-awesome ttf-dejavu
 ```

-I'm cloning all my [suckless builds](https://suckless.org/), config files and scripts from my github.
+I'm cloning all my {{< target-blank title="suckless builds" url="https://suckless.org/" >}}, config files and scripts from my github.
 I'm using a git bare repository to manage my config- and other files in my home folder.

 If you want my configs just clone the repo from the link below as you normally would and then place its content into your home folder.